FThompson/ElTagCalculatorTutorial/README.md

 ];
 ```

 The `render` attribute is a special ElTag attribute that is called when rendering an element.
-The result of the `render` call is placed within the element's tags, allowing you to create dynamic elements that reflect the application state.
+The result of the `render` call is placed in the element, allowing you to create dynamic elements that reflect the application state.

 ## Define the Application's Actions